-- Learn about the demand for licensed child care programs in BC and the government's initiatives to support their development. - Visit BC's Ministry of Education and Child Care website to read Our Plan: ChildCareBC. - Understand the complexities of starting a child care program, including regulatory requirements and coordination with government authorities. - Get in touch with your local Community Care Facility Licensing office.
+- Learn about the demand for licensed child care programs in BC and the government's initiatives to support their development. - Visit BC's Ministry of Education and Child Care website to read Our Plan: ChildCareBC. - Understand the complexities of starting a child care program, including regulatory requirements and coordination with government authorities. - Individuals who wish to open a daycare should email their requests to reachcofl@vch.ca.
+A representative will respond with the requested information, and a Licensing Officer will then continue the process. - Get in touch with your local Community Care Facility Licensing office.